- Most materials check out for three weeks: books, audiobooks and DVD sets of 200 minutes or more.

 - The library offers a grace period for most material.
 Items returned or renewed within three days of the due date will not be subject to a fine.
 Any item going past the grace period date will be assessed a fine from the due date.

-- There is a $1 daily fine for reference materials and nontraditional items/equipment.
+- There is a $1 daily fine for reference materials.

 - Overdue Interlibrary Loan items cost $1 per day with no grace period.

 - Fine is $1 per day with no grace period.

 - Missing or damaged books or guides cost $10 each.
 If you return a missing item within one year of the original pickup date, $5 will be waived or refunded.

 - Lost or damaged kits incur a $140 charge.

 If a customer accumulates a total of $20 or more in fines and fees, the customer may not check out any library materials until the fine is paid down.
 If the total exceeds $50, the account may be referred to a collection agency.

 The following are the maximum fines for material types in the library: